Drivable 3D Gaussian Avatars: Conclusion

 where $\mathbf{J}_i$ is the deformation gradient of the tetrahedron containing the 3D mean of the Gaussian with covariance $\mathbf{\Sigma}$.
 This way, we transfer the deformation into the Gaussians, improving modeling phenomena like garment stretching.
 Each part of the avatar (the garment, body, or face) is controlled by a separate GaussianNet $\mathbb{G}_{\text{Net}} = \{ \Gamma_{\text{MLP}}, \Pi_{\text{MLP}}, \Psi_{\text{MLP}}\}$ which is defined as a set of small specialized multi-layer perceptrons (MLP) parametrized as:

 All the networks take joint angles $\pmb{\phi}$ (or face encodings $\pmb{\kappa}$ for the face networks) as inputs, in addition to network-specific conditioning.
 The cage node correction network $\Psi_{\text{MLP}}$ takes positional encodings~\cite{Mildenhall2020NeRF} for all canonical vertices to transform them into offsets of the cage node positions similar to SMPL~\cite{Loper2015SMPLAS} pose-correctives.
-To adapt our representation further to the pose, the Gaussian correction network $\Pi_{\text{MLP}}$ takes additionally the canonical Gaussian parameters (barycentric coordinates $\mathbf{b}_i \in \mathbb{R}^{4}$, rotation $\mathbf{q}_i \in \mathbb{R}^{4}$ and scale $\mathbf{s}_i \in \mathbb{R}^{3}$) to predict corrections of those same parameters.
+To adapt our representation further to the pose, the Gaussian correction network $\Pi_{\text{MLP}}$ takes the canonical Gaussian parameters (barycentric coordinates $\mathbf{b}_i \in \mathbb{R}^{4}$, rotation $\mathbf{q}_i \in \mathbb{R}^{4}$ and scale $\mathbf{s}_i \in \mathbb{R}^{3}$) to predict corrections of those same parameters.
 These two networks are necessary to capture high-frequency details outside the parametric transformation.

-In terms of appearance, the shading network $\Gamma_{\text{MLP}}$ transforms information about the encoded view direction and initial color into final color and opacity $\mathbf{c}_i, o_i$.
-We depart from 3DGS color representation based on Spherical Harmonics to enable pose-dependent color, which is necessary to model self-shadows and wrinkles in garments.
-The view angle information is represented as its projection to the first four spherical harmonics bands $\text{enc}_{pos}(\cdot)$.
-At the same time, the initial color is an auto-decoded \cite{Park2019Deepsdf} feature vector $\mathbf{h}_i \in \mathbb{R}^{48}$.
-Moreover, the face region uses as input face embeddings $\pmb{\kappa}$ instead of pose $\pmb{\phi}$.
+The shading network $\Gamma_{\text{MLP}}$ transforms encoded view direction and initial color into final color and opacity, $\mathbf{c}_i, o_i$.
+Unlike 3DGS, we use a pose-dependent color representation to model self-shadows and wrinkles in garments.
+The view angle is projected onto the first four spherical harmonics bands $\text{enc}_{pos}(\cdot)$, while the initial color is an auto-decoded feature vector $\mathbf{h}_i$ \cite{Park2019Deepsdf}.
+Additionally, the face region utilizes face embeddings $\pmb{\kappa}$ as input instead of pose $\pmb{\phi}$.
+This adaptability stems from our model's composability and holds the potential for extension to other regions, such as hair, shoes, or hands.
 A small auxiliary MLP regresses $\pmb{\kappa}$ based on 150 3D keypoints $\mathbf{k}$ normalized by their training mean and standard deviations.
+This effectively enables us to model facial expressions.

-Finally, we also add an embedding vector with the timeframe of the current sample \cite{MartinBrualla2020NeRFIT}.
-This allows \model to explain away properties that cannot be modeled (e.g., cloth dynamics) from our input, effectively avoiding excessive blur due to averaging residuals.
+Finally, we also add an embedding vector with the time frame of the current sample \cite{MartinBrualla2020NeRFIT}.
+This allows \model to explain properties that cannot be modeled (e.g., cloth dynamics) from our input, effectively avoiding excessive blur due to averaging residuals.
 During testing, the average training embedding is used.